izzynab/CrashEngine/README.md

  - [yaml](https://github.com/jbeder/yaml-cpp)

  ## Getting started
- Use git clone --recursive to clone this repository and generate project solution using GenerateProjects.bat file.
+ Use `git clone --recursive https://github.com/izzynab/CrashEngine` to clone this repository.If the repository was cloned non-recursively previously, use `git submodule update --init` to clone the necessary submodules.
+ Fenerate project solution using GenerateProjects.bat file.
  You also need to copy from "CrashEngine\vendor\assimp\bin\Debug-windows-x86_64\Assimp\folder with assimp.lib" file assimp.lib to "CrashEngine\vendor\assimp\bin\Debug-windows-x86_64\Assimp\".
 Maybe i will fix it.
  #### Features of Crash Engine
   - pbr pipeline
   - cubemaps